Last Updated on July 14, 2021

 - It’s where Google is headed.
 Resisting all automation because I desperately want to stay in control isn’t a very useful attitude.

 So in this article, I’ll show you what Smart Shopping campaigns are, how exactly they work and what you can do to improve them!

 Google Smart Shopping is a combination of a regular Shopping campaign with the Display network.

 That means your products can not only show in the search results, but also on the Display network, YouTube or in Gmail.

 These could be Smart Shopping Ads:

-But this ALSO is a Smart Shopping Ad:
+But this ALSO can be a Smart Shopping Ad:

 The “Smart” part indicates that Google uses automation to show the right ads to the right people in the right places.

 Because Google doesn’t give you a lot of information when and where your ads show up.